ferheen4535/Syed_Ferheen_FrontendBBQuizApp_Capstone/README.md

 - Direct Amazon Link to view/purchase the recommended product.

 ## Admin Panel:
-- dmins can update usernames and delete users from the database.
+- Admins can update usernames and delete users from the database.
 - Access is protected by an Admin Login page.

 ## Products Page: